 No. The UELP Program is proud to have a diverse student pool from coast to coast, including the San Francisco Bay area, Milwaukee, New Orleans, Washington, D.C., amongst other locations.
 The convenient schedule makes it easy for our students to commute to classes in the summertime as well as the weekends and limits days away from their careers.
 To view current student profiles, click here.

 Cohort programs offer a group of colleagues to enter and exit the program at the same time, thus allowing a constant group of peers to give support not only regarding curriculum, but also emotionally.
 Students have similar goals and often share professional networks.
 Most courses in the UELP Program are offered for cohort members only, thus granting smaller class sizes and extra one-on-one attention from faculty members.

-Upon completion of the Program, students are eligible to take the NY State SDL Licensure Examination.
-For more information regarding licensure, please refer to the NY State Education Department website here.
+Upon completion of the Program, students are eligible to take the New York State School District Leader Licensure Examination.
+For more information regarding licensure, please refer to the New York State Education Department website here.